-Where Republicans stand on Trump
+Which Republicans are abandoning Trump and which are sticking by him?

 Some party members who were lukewarm on Trump ran away from the nominee shortly after the comments came to light.

-- Idaho Sen. Mike Crapo on Saturday became the first sitting Republican senator to back away from Trump following the incendiary comments.
+Idaho Sen. Mike Crapo, who is up for reelection, on Saturday became the first sitting Republican senator to back away from Trump following the incendiary comments.
 "This is not a decision that I have reached lightly, but his pattern of behavior has left me no choice.
 His repeated actions and comments toward women have been disrespectful, profane and demeaning."

-- Soon after Crapo's announcement, Ayotte also said she would not vote for Trump.
+Soon after Crapo's announcement, Ayotte, who is also up for reelection, also said she would not vote for Trump.
 In August, Ayotte had said she would vote for Trump but not formally endorse him.
 She said Saturday she will instead be writing in Pence on Election Day.

+Arizona Sen. and former Republican Party nominee John McCain, who is up for reelection, said Trump's behavior "make it impossible to continue to offer even conditional support for his candidacy."

+Former Secretary of State Condoleezza Rice declared "Enough!" in a Facebook post, adding, "Donald Trump should not be President.
+He should withdraw."

+In the House, Alabama Rep. Martha Roby said Saturday she will not vote for him.
+Roby is from a safe district and is often featuring in GOP family friendly initiatives.

-- Maine Sen. Susan Collins said she is "still not voting for Hillary, and still plan to write in someone."
+Maine Sen. Susan Collins, who had said after the Republican National Convention that she would not support Trump, reiterated her stance that she is "still not voting for Hillary, and still plans to write in someone."

 Sticking by Trump